Geometry of the matching distance for 2D filtering functions: Extended Pareto grid

 Denote by $\{p_1,\dots, p_h\}$ and $\{q_1,\dots, q_k\}$, respectively, the critical points of $f_1$ and $f_2$.
 Since the function $f$ satisfies (i), then $\{p_1,\dots, p_h\}\cap\{q_1,\dots, q_k\}=\emptyset $.
 The \emph{extended Pareto grid} of $f$ is defined as the union

 where $v_i$ is the vertical half-line $\{(x,y)\in \mathbb{R}^2\mid x=f_1(p_i), y\ge f_2(p_i)\}$ and $h_j$ is the horizontal half-line $\{(x,y)\in \mathbb{R}^2\mid x\ge f_1(q_j), y= f_2(q_j)\}$.
 We refer to these half-lines as \emph{improper contours} and to the closure of the image of the connected components of $\mathbb{J}_P(f)\setminus\mathbb{J}_C(f)$ as \emph{proper contours} of $\Gamma (f)$.
-See Figure~\ref{ghsjdkucdde} for an example of extended Pareto grid.
+Figure~\ref{ghsjdkucdde} shows an example of extended Pareto grid for the projection of a sphere in $\mathbb{R} ^3$ on the plane $y=0$.
+The violet horizontal half-lines originate at critical values of $f_2$, while the vertical ones originate at critical values of $f_1$.
+The red arcs are the images of those arcs on the sphere in which the gradients $\nabla f_1$ and $\nabla f_2$ have the same direction but opposite orientation.
 Observe that, because of property (ii), the number of contours in $\Gamma (f)$ is finite.
-Moreover, property (iv) ensures that every contour can be parameterised as a curve whose two coordinates are respectively non-increasing and non-decreasing.
+Moreover, property (iv) ensures that every contour can be parameterised as a curve whose two coordinates are respectively strictly decreasing and strictly increasing.
 For more details about properties (i)-(iv) we refer the interested reader to~\cite{coher_match, wan}.

+One may observe that the portions of contours delimited by points of intersection between different contours correspond to births and deaths of homology classes.
+For example, the red union of contours corresponds to the birth of a homology class in degree 0 and the green portions of contour to the birth of a homology class in degree 2.
+For a richer example we refer the reader to~\cite[Figure 8]{coher_match}.